Aardwolf-Social/aardwolf/INSTALL.md

 ## Setting the Rust toolchain version

 We could continue to use the `+nightly` feature whenever we run a `cargo` command, but why do the extra typing?
-Let's set up a `rustup` override so cargo will know to use nightly by default whenever we're in our project directory.
+Let’s set up a `rustup` override so cargo will know to use nightly by default whenever we’re in our project directory.
 In the `aardwolf` directory, run

     $ rustup override add nightly